alanorth/go-away/README.md

 Subdomain wildcards like `*.example.com`, or full fallback wildcard `*` are supported.

 This allows one instance to run multiple domains or subdomains.

-### Package path

-You can modify the path where challenges are served and package name, if you don't want its presence to be easily discoverable.

-No source code editing or forking necessary!

 ### IPv6 Happy Eyeballs challenge retry